QR Code

 Solicitors

 Over the years various wills, trusts and settlements were produced for the farm, farm houses and land.
 The farm residents & workers there were given more beneficial interests than others in order to carry on the main farmhouse and some of the land.
 So they can keep their homes and their jobs going.
-After many years my Dad suffered motor neurone disease (MND), and his brother's mental health deteriorated.
-Their mother & my grandmother was nearly 100 years old and invalid.
-In these circumstances my uncle wanted to make sure there was a "buy out deal" for the farm's main farmhouse after house price increases led to it increasing in value.
-It turns out that's what my grandfather (by then deceased) already instructed solicitors to do but there hadn't been any implementation.
-Apparently there were adverse tax implications.
-As their mother was now at death's door and in and out of hospital, her solicitors refused to make a new Will due to her great age and current health.
-So my uncle dismissed her solicitors in favour of others.
-These did write a new will, and went a lot further than instructed.
+After many years my Dad suffered motor neurone disease (MND), and lost the ability to walk.
+Meanwhile his brother lost his mental capacity.
+Their mother, my grandmother, was nearly 100 years old and invalid.
+In these circumstances my uncle wanted to make sure there was a "buy out deal" for the farm's main farmhouse given 50 years of house price increases led to it increasing in value.
+It turns out that's what their father, my late grandfather, already instructed solicitors to do but they hadn't followed their instructions.
+Apparently there could be adverse tax implications.
+With their mother now at death's door and in and out of hospital, her solicitors refused to make a new Will due to her great age and current health.
+So my uncle went to their father's solicitors.
+These did write a new will, and went a lot further than he instructed.
 They introduced a disability clause based on MND and on that basis removed my Dad (or me as his legal representative) as a legal owner.
 To appoint themselves and my uncle who lacked mental capacity.

 No communication